 The IRI-POI in the UDM shall generate an xIRI containing the UDMServingSystemMessage record when it detects the following events:

-- When the UDM receives the amf3GPPAccessRegistration from the AMF as part of the Nudm_UEContextManagement_Registration service operation (see TS 29.503 [25], clause 5.3.2.2.2).
+- When the UDM receives the amf3GPPAccessRegistration from the AMF as part of the Nudm_UEContextManagement_Registration service operation (see TS 29.503 [25] clause 5.3.2.2.2).

-- When the UDM receives the amfNon3GPPAccessRegistration from the AMF as part of the Nudm_UEContextManagement_Registration service operation (see TS 29.503 [25], clause 5.3.2.2.3).
+- When the UDM receives the amfNon3GPPAccessRegistration from the AMF as part of the Nudm_UEContextManagement_Registration service operation (see TS 29.503 [25] clause 5.3.2.2.3).

 When a target UE registers to both 3GPP and non-3GPP access, two separate xIRIs each containing the UDMServingSystemMessage record may be generated by the IRI-POI in the UDM.